weDevsOfficial/wedocs-plugin/readme.txt

 3. Activate the weDocs plugin through the 'Plugins' screen in WordPress.

-4. Configure the plugin settings to customize your documentation and knowledge base.</br></br>
+4. Configure the plugin settings to customize your documentation and knowledge base.

 **Screenshots**